jsrdcht/SSL-Backdoor/README.md

 # SSL-Backdoor

 SSL-Backdoor is an academic research library focused on poisoning attacks in self-supervised learning (SSL).
 The project currently implements two attack algorithms: SSLBKD and CorruptEncoder.
 This library rewrites the SSLBKD library, providing consistent training code while maintaining consistent hyperparameters (in line with SSLBKD) and training settings, making the training results directly comparable.
 The key features of this library are:
-1. Simplified training code implemented by ssl-lightning.
+1. Unified poisining and training framework.
-2. Retains the hyperparameters of the respective algorithms, ensuring good algorithm comparability.
+2. Retains the hyperparameters of the default implement, ensuring good comparability.

 Future updates will support multimodal contrastive learning models.